New Tool to Detect Inhomogeneous Chiral Symmetry Breaking: QCD

-\end{widetext} Again, a non-trivial \textit{modulated} chiral condensate is indicated if this function goes negative at finite $q$.
-Comparing Eq.~(\ref{QCD}) with the corresponding one for the NJL-model, Eq.~(\ref{njlchi}), we find the slight complication that the susceptibility now depends on the quark momentum and appears on both sides, and the equation has to be solved self-consistently.
-Note, however, that the quark dressing functions $A(\omega,\vec{k})$ and $C(\omega,\vec{k})$ on the right hand side are the ones calculated without the extra $\gamma_5 \tau_a \slashed q$ term present in the theory.
+\end{widetext} where $\alpha_{T,L}$ are the transverse and longitudinal components of the effective running coupling of the Qin-Chang model (see Ref.~\cite{Motta:2024agi} for details).
+Again, a non-trivial \textit{modulated} chiral condensate is indicated if $\chi$ goes negative at finite $q$.
+Comparing Eq.~(\ref{QCD}) with the corresponding one for the NJL-model, Eq.~(\ref{njlchi}), we find the slight complication that the susceptibility now depends on the quark momentum $p_\nu=(\omega_p, \vec p)$ and appears on both sides such that the equation has to be solved self-consistently.
+Note, however, that the quark dressing functions $A(\omega,\vec{k})$ and $C(\omega,\vec{k})$ on the right hand side do not change under the chiral rotation in the symmetric phase and are therefore the same as those calculated without the extra $\gamma_5 \tau_a \slashed q$ term present in the theory.
 This is a subtle and important point.
-We are not seeking for a self-consistent solution of the DSE with the extra term present.
-Instead, the question we want answered is: once we add $\gamma_5 \tau_a \slashed q$, will this induce the formation of a Dirac scalar term to the quark propagator?
+In this analysis, we do not need to solve the DSE with the extra term present.
+Instead, we study whether the addition of $\gamma_5 \tau_a \slashed q$ induces the formation of a Dirac scalar term to the quark propagator.
 If so, then the susceptibility diverges {at the second-order phase boundary} and an inhomogeneous phase will be formed.